GuyMichael/ReactdroidApp/README.md

 This library is built on top of the [_Reactdroid_](https://github.com/GuyMichael/Reactdroid) architecture and adds various features/abilities, such as network (API), DB, cache and more.

+For a working app that uses this library, [just go here](https://github.com/GuyMichael/ReactdroidAppExample)

 ### Usage Examples
 Assuming you're already familiar with [_Reactdroid_](https://github.com/GuyMichael/Reactdroid), below are some usueful features this library adds to it: